-- I.D.1.
+I.D.1.
 The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for resident education.
-(Core) - I.D.1.a) There must be inpatient and outpatient facilities, examining areas, conference rooms, research laboratories, and office space for faculty members and residents. ^(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) - I.D.2.a) access to food while on duty; ^(Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)
+(Core) I.D.1.a) These resources must include: I.D.1.a).(1) a common office space for residents that includes a sufficient number of computers and adequate workspace at the primary clinical site and at each participating site; (Core) I.D.1.a).(2) Internet access to appropriate full-text journals and electronic medical reference resources for education and patient care at all participating sites; and, ^(Core) I.D.1.a).(3) software resources for production of presentations, manuscripts, and portfolios; and, ^(Core) I.D.1.a).(4) online radiographic and laboratory reporting systems at the primary clinical site and all participating sites. ^(Core) I.D.1.b) Programs must provide for simulation and skills laboratories.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote resident well-being and provide for: ^(Core) I.D.2.a) access to food while on duty; ^(Core) I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for residents with proximity appropriate for safe patient care; ^(Core)